 Here’s how I fix the big ones:

 - It’s too grainy – this is because of blending and straining.
 Two things we can totally fix!
 The best way to do this is to only blend the oat milk for 30 seconds.
 This is plenty of time to get everything combined, but it will make sure that the oat granules don’t become too small to be strained out.
-Another tip is strain with a cheesecloth.
-A cheesecloth is the best way to strain an oat milk, because it captures more than what a normal strainer can!
+Another tip is to strain with a cheesecloth.
+A cheesecloth is the best way to strain an oat milk because it captures more than what a normal strainer can!

-- It comes out tasting slimy – we can fix this by using ice cold water.
-This will prevent any warming of the oats during the blending process, and will help the oat milk stay smooth but still creamy, without adding any of that slimy texture.
+- It comes out tasting slimy – we can fix this by using ice-cold water.
+This will prevent any warming of the oats during the blending process and will help the oat milk stay smooth but still creamy, without adding any of that slimy texture.

 And a few tips on straining – after the oat milk is blended, you’ll want to gently pour it through a cheesecloth.
 The key word here is gently.
-After you pour, you’ll need to gently squeeze down the cheese cloth to get all the liquid out.
+After you pour, you’ll need to gently squeeze down the cheesecloth to get all the liquid out.
 You don’t want to squeeze too hard, or else you’ll force out bits of oat granules you don’t want, leading to a grainy texture.

 A good rule of thumb is to gently squeeze until you feel a slight amount of resistance.
 That will let you know that you’ve gotten all the milk out that you need!

-Now let’s talk about storing the oat milk – once you make it and strain it, it will be good to drink right away!
+Now let’s talk about storing the oat milk.
+Once you make it and strain it, it will be good to drink right away!
 But if you choose to store it in the fridge, you’ll notice that it separates quickly.
 And this is totally normal – it’s good even!

 This is because this oat milk doesn’t have any emulsifiers (think xantham gum, agar agar etc.) in it to stabilize the blend.
 But all you need to do is give it a quick shake and it will be good to use!
-You can store the oat milk in the fridge for up to 5-7 days 🙂
+You can store the oat milk in the fridge for up to 5-7 days. 🙂

 Equipment